Delicious and easy to make, our Vietnamese Pork Meatball Banh Mi’s can be enjoyed on a baguette or piled into a lettuce cup.

 For the next month we have partnered with local business Sunterra Market to help promote their own farm pork in celebration of pork month in June.
 We will be creating some quick family meals using pork and accompanying store products.

-With quick and easy meals our theme, for this recipe we’ve created a Vietnamese Port Meatball Banh Mi.
-We initially had planned on a variation of a Pork Kofta recipe, (also an easy way to use pork for a quick meal) but changed our thoughts to meatballs, because who doesn’t love a good meatball?!
+With quick and easy meals our theme, we’ve created a Vietnamese Port Meatball Banh Mi.
+We initially had planned on a variation of a Pork Kofta recipe, (also an easy way to use pork for a quick meal) but changed to meatballs, because who doesn’t love a good meatball?!

 This recipe can be started the night before by mixing the meatball ingredients, even making the meatballs and leaving in the refrigerator, covered and uncooked.
-Making the mayonnaise spread in advance also allows the flavours to enhance and hello flavour bomb.
+Making the mayonnaise spread in advance also allows the flavours to blend nicely.

 For those on a low carb diet or keto, all the ingredients can be placed into a lettuce cup or on top of a salad using all the ingredients you have prepared for the Banh Mi’s.
 This recipe makes up to four dozen meatballs or 8 sandwiches.
-After feeding our family of four we had only about 8-10 meatballs left!
+After feeding our family of four we had a handful of meatballs left!

 Did you know Sunterra Farms started over 40 years ago in Acme, Alberta.
 Since then they have been perfecting their pork.
 You can read more about Sunterra Farms and how they came to be through a conversation in Oxfordshire, England and the Pig Improvement Company (PIC) back in the 1960s by clicking on the link: Over Forty Years of Perfecting Pork